Adhesions / scar tissue (in pelvis or in uterus)

 • MRI scans in complex cases

-• Diagnostic laparoscopy — a minimally invasive surgery that allows direct visualisation of adhesions, including those involving the rectum
+• Diagnostic laparoscopy — a minimally invasive surgery that allows direct visualisation of adhesions including those involving the rectum

-Laparoscopy is considered the gold standard for detecting pelvic adhesions, especially when pain or infertility is unexplained by other tests.
+Laparoscopy is considered the gold standard for detecting pelvic adhesions especially when pain or infertility is unexplained by other tests.

-The importance of clinical trials in improving diagnostic techniques for adhesions cannot be overstated, as they help validate the effectiveness of new methods and technologies.
+Clinical trials are important in improving diagnostic techniques for adhesions as they help validate new methods and technologies.### How do Pelvic or Uterine Adhesions Affect Fertility?

-Adhesions can significantly impact fertility by:
+Adhesions can affect fertility by:

-• Blocking or narrowing the fallopian tubes, which can prevent the fertilized egg from reaching the uterus and thus affect pregnancy
+• Blocking or narrowing the fallopian tubes which can prevent the fertilized egg from reaching the uterus and thus affect pregnancy

 Treatment Options for Adhesions